panicmechanic/ZMD/Readme.md

         ALPHA RELEASE DATE = 3rd September

     21/08/14 Fixed effect duplication bug, was due to else statement being in wrong indentation.
                 There was no paralyze issue.
         TOTAL DAYS LEFT = 11.5 (12)
         ALPHA RELEASE DATE = 2nd September

+    26/08/14 Minor stuff done, slowed down a bit as pathfinding has been a pain in the ass and is not fixed.
+                Added forget_map effect.
+        TOTAL DAYS LEFT = 11 (11)
+        ALPHA RELEASE DATE = 6th September

 #Remaining major TODO (in rough order):